Monster Menagerie: The Kingdom of Graves (PFRPG) PDF

-Welcome to the Kingdom of Graves, the second in our line of Mythic Menagerie monster books for use with the Pathfinder Roleplaying Game.
+Welcome to the Kingdom of Graves, the second in our line of Monster Menagerie monster books for use with the Pathfinder Roleplaying Game.
 Each volume in this line presents a small set of monsters tied to a single theme, but spread over a range of CRs.
 For the Kingdom of Graves, that theme is undead with a place at court.
 Rather than a random collection of tomb-dusters, author Sam Hing has put together an awesome set of cold ones that tie into twisted versions of the common fantasy kingdom.
 We have lords, knights, maidens-in-waiting, couriers, and even siege engines, all from the black courts of the dead.

 This collection can be helpful to GMs in many different ways.
 Since the foes within range from CR 3 to CR 15, they can simply be used to augment the ranks of any undead encounter with something the players haven't seen before.
 However, they can also form the frame for a whole new threat should the GM decide to create a literal kingdom of graves.
 Whether it's a single castle that suffered some horrid deathless fate, a land that toils under undead horrors that openly rule mortal subjects, or a more subtle threat where a few undead lords have begun to infiltrate the lands of the living, the kingdom of graves can provide an ongoing problem for a group of PCs.
 Augmented with zombie soldiers, ghoul squires, and wight generals, the monsters provided here can form the backbone of an entire campaign arc, if a GM chooses to employ them in such a manner.